Ivan-Shish/Aptos34/developer-docs-site/docs/nodes/validator-node/operator/staking-pool-operations.md

 You can call the command multiple times, and the amount you receive depends on the day when you requested commission unlock previously.

-## Frequently used staking operations commands
+Commission is unlocked when `request-commission` is called, the staker unlocks stake, or the staker switches operator.
+The commission will not be withdrawable until the end of the lockup period.
+Unlocked commission will continue to earn rewards until the lockup period expires.

-### Checking your validator performance
+## Checking your validator performance

 To see your validator performance in the current and past epochs and the rewards earned, run the below command.
 The output will show the validator's performance in block proposals, and in governance voting and governance proposals.
 Default values are used in the below command.
 Type `aptos node get-performance --help` to see default values used.